samirettali/blog/content/writeups/ritsec-2019.md

 > nc ctfchallenges.ritsec.club 8080

 This was to my surprise, a very easy challenge.
-After connecting with netcat to te given host, it would give us `NTLM` and `sha256crypt` hashes.
-It also suggested three wordlists for cracking the hashes, so I've merged them and piped into `sort -u` to remove duplicates and then we can use hashcat with `-m 1000` for `NTLM` hashes and with `-m 1800` for the `sha256crypt` ones.
+After connecting with netcat to the given host, it gives us NTLM and sha256crypt hashes.
+It also suggests three wordlists for cracking the hashes, so I've merged them and piped into `sort -u` to remove duplicates and then we can use hashcat with `-m 1000` for NTLM hashes and with `-m 1800` for the sha256crypt ones.

 ```
 $ nc ctfchallenges.ritsec.club 8080                                                                                                                                        [master↑1●5●]